parthiban-subramani/sharepoint-manager/README.md

 Make sure to replace `'YOUR_BEARER_TOKEN'` with your actual Bearer token and `'SITE_ID'` with the ID of the site you want to perform operations on.

-For more information on the available methods and their parameters, please refer to the [API documentation](https://github.com/your-username/sharepoint-manager/docs/api.md).

 ## Contributing

 Contributions are welcome!
 If you have any suggestions, bug reports, or feature requests, please open an issue on the [GitHub repository](https://github.com/parthiban-subramani/sharepoint-manager).